Distributed Load Testing on AWS Lambda

 That's it!
 You should now be able to use this role to run Artillery tests in Lambda.

-If you're setting up OIDC, for example to interact with Github Actions (opens in a new tab), then you might need to also set a Custom Trust Policy.
-You can do so by editing the Custom Trust Policy in step 2 with the appropriate policy from the GH Actions guide linked above.
+If you're setting up OIDC, for example to interact with GitHub Actions, then you might need to set a different Custom Trust Policy for the role created above (added in step 3).
+Follow the GH Actions guide (opens in a new tab) to get the appropriate Trust Policy.

 Limitations

-This means that once a load test starts, it will run to completion.
+- A running test cannot be stopped: Once a load test starts, it will run to completion.
+This is because once an AWS Lambda starts, there is no way to stop it (using the AWS SDK or AWS console).
 Be mindful of this, and ramp up load on your applications gradually.

 , and--insecure